rigved/rit-engl-682-spring-2021-project/README.md

 conda env create -f environment.yml
 ```

-In case you get a `ResolvePackageNotFound` failure while setting up the Anaconda environment, use the following alternate environment file that contain no build information.
+In case you get a `ResolvePackageNotFound` failure while setting up the Anaconda environment, use the following alternate environment file that contains no build information.

 ```bash
 conda env create -f environment_no_builds.yml